School visits to Hyde Hall are free

 How to book

 It is essential to book a preliminary visit to the garden to familiarise yourself with the site unless you have visited previously.
-This can be done by contacting the Education Team on 0845 265 8071 (option 2) to make an appointment.
+To make an appointment, contact the Education Team by email: email@example.com.

 At the pre-visit discuss: